 4. Take also the phrase ‘each time a reading takes place’ and the slip from the language of temporality to that of spatiality.
 What about re-phrasing it as ‘each place of a reading takes time’?
 Livingstone knew a thing or two about this as well.
-Each stop on his interminable journeyings and he invokes the time that a place permits, lamenting he is unable to finish writing what he wants or should, for the place runs out, it ends because he has to move on to another place, where he will write again once ‘between’ has been traversed.
+Each stop on his interminable journeyings, and he invokes the time that the place permits, lamenting he is unable to finish writing what he wants or should, for the place runs out, it ends because he has to move on to another place, where he will write again once ‘between’ them has been traversed.
 ‘I have no other opportunity to write previous to setting off towards the North’ (Family Letters vol 1 p.38) might be the leitmotif, not just a passing comment.

 5. ‘Between’ was not for the faint-hearted, and in an epistolary sense Livingstone bottled out.
 Setting out for the mission station he was to join at Kuruman (direct from Cape Town, this is 620 miles and 1,000 kms), on 30 March 1841 he wrote to his parents and sisters from Cape Town and then just once on 19 May 1841 from Port Elizabeth (this is 660 kms and 410 miles from Cape Town; and 550 miles and 890 kms direct to Kuruman), but with silence after that until he arrived and wrote a letter dated 29 September 1841 from Kuruman to them.
 Livingstone travelled by ox-wagon, a long slow journey taking his gear and provisions for a year and an entourage of servants.
-However, in a spatial epistolary sense, how different his journey was from the ‘same’ but much longer journey undertaken in 1879, also by ox-wagon but with goods and provisions for a family of seven and a bunch of drivers and cooks, by Bessie Price nee Moffat, in her case to the mission station at Molepolole, now in Botswana.
+However, in a spatial epistolary sense, how different his journey was from the ‘same’ but much longer journey undertaken in 1879, also by ox-wagon but with goods and provisions for a family of seven and a bunch of drivers and cooks, by Bessie Price nee Moffat, in her case travelling to the mission station at Molepolole, now in Botswana.

 6. Bessie Price was married to the missionary Roger Price.
 She was a younger daughter of Robert and Mary Moffat and brought up at Kuruman, the mission station for a very large area; and she became Livingstone’s sister-in-law in 1845 when he married Mary Moffat the younger, Bessie’s oldest sister.
 In the later 1870s, Bessie and Roger went on furlough (an extended period of leave, with the mission station run by others while they were away) when they took their three older children to Britain to attend school there.
 At the end of 1878, the Prices with their four younger children returned.
 Maternally assiduous and a regular writer of letters to her children when apart from any of them (unlike her own mother three decades earlier), a flow of letters ensued, including on the Prices’ journey back to their home in the environs of Molepolole.
-[Molepolole was established as the main centre for the Bakwena people under Sechele, with the old centre being Nitsweng, although both new and old were given the same broad name by the Prices, who moved location as Sechele did; Molepolole is in the now Botswana and 50 kms from Gabarone.]
+[Molepolole was established as the main centre for the Bakwena people under Sechele, with the old centre being Nitsweng, although both new and old were given the same broad name by the Prices, who moved their location as Sechele did so; Molepolole is in the now-Botswana and some 50 kms from Gabarone.]

 7. The table below shows something of what Bessie Price’s epistolary ‘between’ consisted of and also the multifarious complications that can exist regarding place and where letters are ‘from’.